Apple close to buying Beats for $3.2 billion - source

 Beats Electronics received a $500 million investment from Carlyle Group in September that valued the company at over $1 billion.
 It also bought back in September a 24.84 percent stake held by Taiwan smartphone maker HTC Corp 2498.TW, which once held as much as 50.1 percent of the company.

-(This version of the story corrects paragraph nine to show that Facebook, not Google, paid $19 billion for WhatsApp and in 16th paragraph)
+(This version of the story corrects paragraph nine to show that Facebook, not Google, paid $19 billion for WhatsApp and in 16th paragraph, corrects Apple CEO's last name to Cook instead of Cooks)

 (Reporting by Sweta Singh and Edwin Chan; Additional reporting by Sweta Singh in Bangalore; Editing by Rodney Joyce and Ken Wills)